 If you have a financial resource that will permit you to settle ALL of your delinquent debts at the same time and you would like expert help with negotiating with your debt collectors, please feel free to contact me.
-I’m a small two-person company, so you will be working directly with me and my assistant.
+I’m a small one-person company, so you will be working directly with me.
 I charge no upfront fees and my fee is based on a small percentage of the money that I save you.

 However, before deciding to settle your debts, please refer to my 4-part series about how debt settlement really works so I can teach you about why it’s important to settle your debts simultaneously.